hammer147/hue-app-ben/README.md

 ## Run scripts as scheduled tasks (Windows 10)

 It can be very useful to run scripts on a schedule.
 On Windows, this is very easy.
-Just open Task Scheduler, create a new task and fill in the options. [here is an example](task-scheduler-example.png)
+Just open Task Scheduler, create a new task and fill in the options, [here is an example](task-scheduler-example.png).